-Elephants are born blind.
+Baby elephants are born nearly blind.

 Elephants are colorblind.

-Elephants can see in the dark
+Elephants can see in the dark.

-Researchers have found that elephants exhibit arrhythmic vision - a vision that changes with the time of day.
-In the night, elephants are more sensitive to blue and violet lights, making it easier for them to see with less light.
+Since they spend a lot of time in the dark, they need to see in the darkness.
+Researchers have found that elephants exhibit arrhythmic vision, which changes with the time of day.
+At night, elephants are more sensitive to blue and violet lights, making it easier to see with less light.

-Support African elephant research
+Support our African elephant research!